PromitSarker/Offensive-Language-Classification/README.md

-This project co
+This project contains 2 separate model to perform Offensive Language Classification.

 **1. Classification with FastText and LSTM**

 **2. Classification using Fine-tune BERT **

-You can install all the required libraries and dependency by running:
+You can install all the required libraries and dependencies by running:

 ```python
 pip install -r requirements.txt